Gender & climate change

 Climate change has been identified as the defining human development issue of our time.
 While often viewed as a purely scientific and technical phenomenon, climate change is in fact a social, economic and political phenomenon with profound implications for social justice and gender equality.
-Women and men do not experience climate change equally.
+People experience climate change differently depending on their gender.
+Coping strategies towards the climate crisis may also vary according to gender.

-Power relations and socially constructed gender norms shape the rights, roles, capacities and preferences of women and men throughout the world.
+Power relations and socially constructed gender norms shape the rights, roles, capacities and preferences of people with different gender identities throughout the world.
 Women are often impacted disproportionately by the impacts of climate change compared to men.
 At the same time, they face limitations when it comes to participating in climate policy and responses.

 This section will broadly identify gender dimensions in the various fields of action on climate change, from agriculture to water and waste.
 It will attempt to what gender-aware, transformative responses to climate change would look like, providing recommendations to policymakers.